 Grab an Uber or Lyft and take the 5 minute ride into Healdsburg Square.
 There you’ll find an array of incredible restaurants, tasting rooms and shops.
 Look for Moustache Baked Goods

 for delicate and delicious French macarons, and Hawley Winery Tasting Room

 27 North Street

 Healdsburg, CA 95448

 One block north of Healdsburg Square, the Hotel les Mars harkens back to an era of opulent European luxury.
 Only 16 rooms on two floors means attentive service, as well as well-appointed rooms complete with a fireplace in each room.
 Cozy up during wet, damp weather and enjoy the fine Italian linens, hand carved mahogany furniture as well as the French-style breakfast each morning.
 Truly a luxury location in the heart of wine country.

 If staying in the lap of luxury makes you yawn, liven things up with a zipline tour through the Coastal California Redwoods.
-Packages are available through the hotel, and include wine and cheese receptions each evening, as well as a 2.5 hour tour through Sonoma Canopy Tours
+Packages are available through the hotel, and include wine and cheese receptions each evening, as well as a 2.5 hour tour through Sonoma Zipline Adventures

 Kenwood Inn & Spa